QuantEcon/lecture-python-intro/lectures/commod_price.md

 We assume that the sequence $\{ Z_t \}_{t \geq 1}$ is IID with common density function $\phi$.

-The harvests take values in $S$, a subset of the nonnegative numbers.

 Speculators can store the commodity between periods, with $I_t$ units purchased in the current period yielding $\alpha I_t$ units in the next.